-14 What is the definition of a politically exposed person (PEP) in local law?
+What is the definition of a politically exposed person (PEP) in local law?
 Are there increased due diligence requirements for establishing a private banking relationship for a PEP?

-According to the Anti-money Laundering Act (AMLA), foreign and national PEPs are defined as persons who are or have been entrusted with leading public functions in politics, administration, the military and justice on a national level abroad, respectively, in Switzerland, as well as members of the board of directors or of the management of stateowned enterprises with national importance.
-This definition also covers persons who are or have been entrusted with a leading function in intergovernmental organisations or international sport associations.
+According to the AMLA, foreign and national PEPs are defined as persons who are or have been entrusted with leading public functions in politics, the administration, the military and the judicial authorities on a national level abroad, respectively, in Switzerland, as well as members of the board of directors or of the management of state-owned enterprises with national importance.
+Under Swiss law, this definition also covers persons who are or have been entrusted with a leading function in intergovernmental organisations or international sport associations.

 Business relationships with foreign PEPs and their family members or close associates (ie, individuals who are related to them or closely connected socially or professionally) are deemed to be de facto high-risk relationships and involve increased due diligence duties.
-By contrast, relationships with domestic PEPs or those exposed in international organisations, as well as their family members or close associates, are deemed to present high risks only when combined with one or more further risk criteria (eg, the residence or nationality of the contracting party or the beneficial owner, the complexity of the structure, the amount of the assets etc).
+By contrast, relationships with domestic PEPs or those exposed in international organisations, as well as their family members or close associates, are deemed to present high risks only when combined with one or more further risk criteria (eg, the residence or nationality of the contracting party or the beneficial owner, the complexity of the structure, the amount of the assets, etc).